 PRP therapy involves injecting a concentrated sample of your own platelets directly into an injured area.
 These platelets contain growth factors that support tissue repair and reduce inflammation, offering a natural alternative to traditional treatments.
 This process aims to promote long-term healing rather than merely masking symptoms.
 However, as with any treatment, outcomes can vary based on individual circumstances.

-In orthopaedic settings, PRP is used to address a wide range of conditions including knee arthritis, shoulder tendonitis, ligament tears, muscle strains, and chronic tendon pain.
+In orthopaedic settings, PRP treats a wide range of conditions.
+These include knee arthritis, shoulder tendonitis, ligament tears, muscle strains, and chronic tendon pain.
 It is also commonly applied after sports injuries or during rehabilitation.

-How Long Do the Effects of PRP Last?
+How Long Does PRP Last?
+Understanding the Effects?

 Many patients report symptom improvement within a few weeks, with effects that can last several months or even longer.
-However, PRP is not considered a permanent solution in the same way that surgical reconstruction or joint replacement might be.
+However, doctors do not consider it permanent.
+It is not the same as a surgical reconstruction or a joint replacement.
 Instead, it works with your body’s healing mechanisms to potentially slow degeneration or aid recovery from soft tissue damage.

 For some conditions, such as early-stage osteoarthritis, a single PRP injection may provide significant relief for up to 6–12 months.
-In contrast, more advanced degeneration or chronic issues may benefit from a course of treatments spaced over several weeks or months.
+In contrast, advanced degeneration or chronic issues often respond better to a course of treatments.
+These are spaced over several weeks or months.

 When Are Follow-Up PRP Injections Needed?

 Your response to initial treatment is the best guide.
-Follow-up injections may be recommended based on:
+Your doctor may recommend follow-up injections based on:

 - Severity of the condition – Advanced or long-standing conditions may require more than one injection to achieve sustained results.